-- 1. Choreography & Musicality: the creative skill of composing a routine that combines artistic and technical elements.
-The design and weaving together of variety, creativity, and innovation of all movements: elements and transitions.
-The pool coverage.
-Expressing the mood of the music, use of the music's structure and the movements and synchronization with music. - 2.
-Performance: the manner in which the swimmer(s) present(s) the routine to the viewers: the walk-on and deck movements.
-The use of body language to express physical and emotional power, confidence, and total command of the performance. - 3.
-Transitions: the artistry and mastery of varied and purposeful movements, propulsions and strokes that link routine elements
+- CHOREOGRAPHY the creative skill of composing a routine that combines artistic and technical elements.
+The design and weaving together of variety and creativity of all movements. - MUSIC INTERPRETATION expressing the mood of the music, use of the music's structure. - MANNER OF PRESENTATION the manner in which the swimmer(s) present(s) the routine to the viewers.
+The total command of the performance of the routine.